 If you need more information regarding this process, contact your area’s Regional Development Organizer.

-For general grant assistance or questions, or if your project will be operating in more than one state in the Northwest, please email our Grants Programs Officer or call 206.323.3318 or toll free at 800.735.7287.
+For general grant assistance or questions, or if your project will be operating in more than one state in the Northwest, please email our Director of Programs, Gunner Scott, or call 206.323.3318 or toll free at 800.735.7287.